Marlboro County Vehicle Impound Guide

 After 30 Days

-If the vehicle remains unclaimed after 30 days, the impound lot may have the right to sell it at a lien sale to recover their costs.
-Don't let it get to this point!
+If the vehicle remains unclaimed after 30 days, the impound lot may have the right to initiate a lien sale to recover their costs.
+Do not let it reach this point.

 If You Can't Afford the Fees